-A few months ago my Fit stopped letting me into the back hatch.
+Then, a few months ago, my Fit stopped letting me into the back hatch.

 Now normally, this isn’t such a big problem.
-I’m not the primary grocery-shopper after all.
-But if I have to tackle some maintenance at a rental, tossing toolboxes and other materials into the hatch is always preferred.
+I’m not the primary grocery shopper after all.
+But if I have to tackle some maintenance at our Airbnb condo, tossing toolboxes and other materials into the hatch is always preferred.

 When the latch to the hatch got stuck, I figured the solution would be quick and cheap.
-So off to the dealership I went, hopeful and optimistic as ever…
+So off to the local Honda dealership I went, hopeful (and gullible) as ever…

 Dealerships are swell places these days.
-The coffee machines are space-aged dispensaries of all kinds of sugar ladened caffeinated delights.
-There’s even free cookies and muffins to sweeten the mood while you wait for bad news from the mechanics.
+The coffee machines are space-aged dispensaries of all kinds of sugar-full caffeinated delights.
+There are even free cookies and muffins to sweeten the mood while you wait for bad news from the mechanics.

-The staff are pretty darn attentive too.
+The staff is pretty darn attentive too.
 Roll your car into what feels like a modern airplane hangar.
-The valet, err, customer service rep sprints over with clipboard in arm ready to ease your automotive burdens.
-This crew of hard workers even have matching uniforms.
+The valet, err customer service rep sprints over with clipboard in arm ready to ease your automotive burdens.
+This crew of hard workers even has matching uniforms.

 I’m referring to the Honda dealerships in the Twin Cities mind you.
 I’m not sure if your Honda outlets are as Hollywood as mine, but don’t be jealous.
 Trust me.